JuliaData/DataFrames.jl/CONTRIBUTING.md

 * If you make a PR please try to avoid pushing many small commits to GitHub in a sequence as each such commit triggers a separate CI job, which takes over an hour.
-This has a consequence of making other PRs in packages from the JuliaData ecosystem wait for such CI jobs to finish as hey share a common pool of CI resources.
+This has a consequence of making other PRs in packages from the JuliaData ecosystem wait for such CI jobs to finish as they share a common pool of CI resources.

 ## Style Guidelines